-Michigan offers a few options for residents.
+Michigan offers a few options for its residents.
 The Michigan Education Savings Program (MESP) is a direct-sold 529 savings plan managed by TIAA-CREF Tuition Financing.
 The plan offers a choice of four investment options.
-These options vary in their investment strategy and degree of risk, allowing investors to select an option or combination of options that fit their individual needs.
+These options vary in their investment strategy and degree of risk, allowing investors to select an option or a combination of options that fit their individual needs.

 Tax Benefits of MI 529 College Savings Plans

 Value of the Michigan 529 Plan Deduction

-Michigan residents trying to decide whether or not to use the Michigan 529 plan versus a college savings plan from another state need to account for the potential tax savings of contributing to their in-state plan.
-It is important to know that Michigan does not offer a tax deduction to residents contributing to out-of-state plans.
+Michigan residents who are trying to decide whether to use the Michigan 529 plan versus a college savings plan from another state must account for the potential tax savings of contributing to their in-state plan.
+Michigan does not offer a tax deduction to residents contributing to out-of-state plans.

-Considering that Michigan has a flat income tax rate of 4.25%, the full deduction of $5,000 can save a taxpayer up to $212.50 at tax time.
-Currently, Michigan does not offer a tax deduction for contributing to other types of college savings accounts such as a Coverdell Education Savings Account (ESA) or a Uniform Transfers to Minors Act (UTMA) Custodial Account.
+Michigan has a flat income tax rate of 4.25%, so the full deduction of $5,000 can save a taxpayer up to $212.50 at tax time.
+Michigan does not offer a tax deduction for contributing to other types of college savings accounts, such as a Coverdell Education Savings Account (ESA) or a Uniform Transfers to Minors Act (UTMA) Custodial Account.

 Claiming the Tax Deduction